 If something is completely unusable, like worn and torn clothes or broken and stained furniture.
 Then I’m not going to simply donate it because I cannot be bothered disposing of it!
 I also take note of how much stuff I’m actually deeming “unusable” and rubbish because that’s a sign your not buying quality products or not taking care of things.

 When donating, I don’t just throw it all in the one bag and take it to Vinnies.
 I like to be mindful of what the items are and where they are going.

-Is there more specific places like women’s shelters, children’s toy libraries, even Vet clinics who can use old towels and linen.
+Are there more specific places like women’s shelters, children’s toy libraries, even Vet clinics who can use old towels and linen?
 I often put kids clothing on Pay It Forward Facebook pages as there may be a mother and family who would love those items, yet cannot afford them.

 If you have a lot of larger ticket items, still new or hardly used, don’t be afraid to sell them and make a bit of money back!
 Gumtree, Marketplace, eBay and even garage sales and markets!
 Even making small amounts adds up!!